Vegan Split Pea Soup

 How to Serve Up Split Pea and Sweet Potato Stew

 Because this meal is so self-contained, you would think that there might not be much to add to it.
-But, happily, the World of Vegan team has a few tasty and tempting suggestions to share.
-If you can think of other ways you would serve your split pea and sweet potato stew, let us know in the comments below!
+But, happily, we have a few tasty and tempting suggestions to share:

 • Choose Creamy or Chunky – Some of you like your soups super smooth, while others will always choose chunky.
 For a thicker texture, leave the stew as it is once it’s done.
 For a more silky consistency, use an immersion blender or regular blender to blend the stew for a minute or two before enjoying.